serenorg/neon-seren-migrator/README.md

 When you run `init` without the `--local` flag, the tool:

-1. **Submits your job** to SerenAI's API with encrypted credentials
+1. **Submits your job** to SerenDB's managed API with encrypted credentials
 2. **Provisions an EC2 worker** sized appropriately for your database
 3. **Executes replication** on the cloud worker
 4. **Monitors progress** and shows you real-time status updates